Water licences and water accounts

 If the licensing process in your area is complete, there is no unallocated water and you would like to acquire a water licence or allocation, you may look into purchasing these on the water market by engaging in water trade.

-The transfer of water licence or allocation from one person to another is subject to rules under the Natural Resources Management Act 2004 and the transfer principles of the relevant Water Allocation Plan that the water right relates to.
+The transfer of water licence or allocation from one person to another is subject to rules under the Landscape South Australia Act 2019 and the transfer principles of the relevant Water Allocation Plan that the water right relates to.

 Where can I find out more about my water licence?

-You can check information concerning your water licence, or any other permit, allocation and/or approval that you hold relating to the access, take and use of water in South Australia by accessing the state’s NRM register, which is publicly accessible through DEWNR's WaterConnect website.
+You can check information concerning your water licence, or any other permit, allocation and/or approval that you hold relating to the access, take and use of water in South Australia by accessing the state’s Water Licence and Permit Register, which is publicly accessible through the department's WaterConnect website.

 What is a water account?

-A water account operates much like a bank account, except that it relates to water allocation instead of money.
+An unbundled licence has a water allocation that can be considered like a water account, which operates much like a bank account, except that it relates to water allocation instead of money.
 That is, a water account specifies how much water allocation you have available for use or trade in the current water year, and the sources of the water allocation.